Press Releases

 Program assists Colorado River stakeholders with voluntarily conserving water to meet Bureau of Reclamation’s call to reduce use

-WASHINGTON – Today, U.S. Senators John Hickenlooper celebrated the inclusion of the Colorado River Basin Conservation Act in the Fiscal Year 2023 omnibus government funding bill.
+WASHINGTON – Today, U.S. Senator John Hickenlooper celebrated the inclusion of the Colorado River Basin Conservation Act in the Fiscal Year 2023 omnibus government funding bill.
 The bipartisan bill Hickenlooper introduced with Senator John Barrasso will reauthorize the System Conservation Pilot Program, which offers compensation to Colorado River users in exchange for voluntary and temporary water conservation measures.

 “Voluntary conservation is just one part of the solution to our Colorado River crisis,” said Hickenlooper.
 “This is an encouraging step toward sustainability.”